Equipartition theorem: Failure due to quantum effects

 At high temperatures, when the thermal energy k_{B}T is much greater than the spacing hν between energy levels, the exponential argument βhν is much less than one and the average energy becomes k_{B}T, in agreement with the equipartition theorem (Figure 10).
 However, at low temperatures, when hν ≫ k_{B}T, the average energy goes to zero—the higher-frequency energy levels are "frozen out" (Figure 10).
 As another example, the internal excited electronic states of a hydrogen atom do not contribute to its specific heat as a gas at room temperature, since the thermal energy k_{B}T (roughly 0.025 eV) is much smaller than the spacing between the lowest and next higher electronic energy levels (roughly 10 eV).

 Similar considerations apply whenever the energy level spacing is much larger than the thermal energy.
-This reasoning was used by Max Planck and Albert Einstein, among others, to resolve the ultraviolet catastrophe of blackbody radiation.
+This reasoning was used by Max Planck and Albert Einstein, among others, to resolve the ultraviolet catastrophe of black-body radiation.
 The paradox arises because there are an infinite number of independent modes of the electromagnetic field in a closed container, each of which may be treated as a harmonic oscillator.
 If each electromagnetic mode were to have an average energy k_{B}T, there would be an infinite amount of energy in the container.
-However, by the reasoning above, the average energy in the higher-frequency modes goes to zero as ν goes to infinity; moreover, Planck's law of black body radiation, which describes the experimental distribution of energy in the modes, follows from the same reasoning.
+However, by the reasoning above, the average energy in the higher-frequency modes goes to zero as ν goes to infinity; moreover, Planck's law of black-body radiation, which describes the experimental distribution of energy in the modes, follows from the same reasoning.

 Other, more subtle quantum effects can lead to corrections to equipartition, such as identical particles and continuous symmetries.
 The effects of identical particles can be dominant at very high densities and low temperatures.
 For example, the valence electrons in a metal can have a mean kinetic energy of a few electronvolts, which would normally correspond to a temperature of tens of thousands of kelvins.
 Such a state, in which the density is high enough that the Pauli exclusion principle invalidates the classical approach, is called a degenerate fermion gas.
 Such gases are important for the structure of white dwarf and neutron stars.
 At low temperatures, a fermionic analogue of the Bose–Einstein condensate (in which a large number of identical particles occupy the lowest-energy state) can form; such superfluid electrons are responsible for superconductivity.